Sweat Without The Smell: 15 Best Environmentally Friendly Deodorants

 For as long as I can remember it was all about the “anti-perspirant“.
 Stop the sweat at all costs.
 Block those pores.
 Dry and fresh for 720 hours straight etc.

-So finding the best natural and environmentally friendly deodorant, one that really works and is actually natural is pretty important.
+So finding natural and environmentally friendly deodorant for men and women, one that really works and is actually natural is pretty important.

 While we found so many great brands for you to choose from, we can’t help but have a few favorite environmentally friendly deodorants for men, women and others – these are great gender neutral options: